 So you may have visited this lake in the past or plan to in the future.
 But did you ever wonder why the lake is named Ella Hall Lake?
 It turns out this is an obscure but interesting bit of Minnesota history dating back to the latter part of the 1800's.
 This is when the area that is now the BWCA was just starting to see its first European settlers.
 The lake is named Ella Hall for a 15 year old girl who died here back in 1885.
 The exact cause of her death is a bit of a mystery, but Ella Hall's grave is located on this lake.
-The Ojibwe who lived in the area referred to Ella as "Annie", so the lake is on occasion referred to as "Annie Hall Lake".
+The Ojibwe who lived in the area when the Hall family did, referred to Ella as "Annie", so the lake was once commonly referred to as "Annie Hall Lake".

-There are five campsites indicated on the map for this lake, but only four could be located and one of those four is in an abandoned state.
-This lake sees a lot of campers, because it is easy to get a lot of gear out to this lake.
+There are six campsites indicated on the map for this lake, but only four could be located and one of those four is in an abandoned state.
 Because the lake is located along the Four Mile Portage, portage wheels are allowed, which eliminates much of the drudgery of carrying your gear out here.

 The remains of an old pier or dock-like structure are found on the north shore in the western end of the lake.